smasky/SWAT-UQ/README.md

    - **`a`** denotes for adding assignment, the true value is calculated by $originVal+val$.
  - **Min:** The title 'Min' is the lower bound of the parameter.
  - **Max:** The title 'Max' is the upper bound of the parameter.
  - **Scope:** The title 'Scope' means the target scope of the parameter.
 By default, it sets to `all` - the parameter would be modified globally.
-Alternatively, you can specify a particular BSN ID or a combination of BSN ID and HRU IDs to apply the parameter selectively.
+Alternatively, you can specify a particular BSN ID or a combination of SUB ID and HRU IDs to apply the parameter selectively.
 For example:

  ```
  CN2 r -0.4 0.2 all # Default Scope